department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/moderated/research-plan.md

 *Action item: Synthesize and remove duplicates from tasks collected to get down to a list of ~30 tasks.*

-*Action item: Get access to the new VSA account for Optimal Workshop from Yana or Shawna, and create a card sort.*
+*Action item: Get Optimal Workshop license, and create a card sort with different tokens for recruiting cohorts.*

 ### Research materials
 - [Link to conversation guide]()